 These questions can apply to the above case study or to a current conflict from your personal life.
-For elf, the ese questions can apply to the above case study or to a current conflict from your personal tije.
-Fo case study, assume the father's role.
-For a conflict from your life, apply these questions to yourse iting out your answers.
+For elf, case study, assume the father's role.
+For a conflict from your life, apply these questions to yoursel iting out your answers.
 1. How have you prepared to restore the other person with forgiveness?
 (If you need help with this, review the application questions from Lesson 5.)
 2. Before seeking to restore the other person, what kinds of logs do you need to get out of your own eye first (Matthew 7:1-5)?
 (If you need help with this, see the application questions at the end of Lesson 4.)
 3. Review 2 Timothy 2:24-26.
 What are your responsibilities in helping the person with whom you are in conflict?
 What are God's responsibilities and not yours?
 4. How have you failed to restore the other person with gentleness?

-6. If these were your sins, describe what another person could do that would help free you from your
+5. Review Galatians 6:1.
+Identify the sins that you believe have ensnared the other person.
+6. If these were your sins, describe what another person could do that would help free you from your entanglement.